aroraishan464/todo_MERN_App/README.md

 3. Create AWS account and IAM account (preferable).
 4. Verify sender and receiver email in SES since by default the SES is in sandbox mode. (use this [link](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html))
-5. Create an S3 bucket and make it public so that it can be accessed by our app hosted on local server. (use this [link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteAccessPermissionsReqd.html#block-public-access-static-site))
+5. Create an S3 bucket and make it public so that it can be accessed by the app hosted on local server. (use this [link](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteAccessPermissionsReqd.html#block-public-access-static-site))
 5. Move to backend directory.
 Create a `.env` file and insert the following code.
 Replace values with yours!!

     ```